CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 ```

 Note this performance seems better than earlier runs..
-I've added the #SBATCH --exclusive option.
+I added the #SBATCH --exclusive option.
 Perhaps that made a difference.

 ```